MansiBhatt12/dagster-csv-abi-fetcher/README.md

 * asset.py :  This file contains the code to fetch the APIs and also defines asset.
 * __init__.py : This file defines the jobs ans schedules that are used by the project.

-## Features

-* The project can fetch APIs for 5 contract addresses.
-* The data is saved to a CSV file.
-* The project includes scheduled pipeline, a predefined job and schedule to run the pipeline every hour.
-* The project uses the File System I/O Manager to store the fetched data in a directory called 'data' in your file system to a more permanent location.

 ## Setup

 To run the project, you will need to have Dagster installed (installation instructions: https://docs.dagster.io/getting_started/installation).
 Once you have Dagster installed in your python local environment, you can run the project by following these steps: